-Mrs Stevens, Class of 2017 Year Coordinator, led a fantastic evening together with the Tutors, reminiscing the highs of the 5 years the students spent within the Academy.
+Mr Barker, Class of 2018 Year Coordinator, led a fantastic evening together with the Tutors, reminiscing the highs of the 5 years the students spent within the Academy.
 Tutors commented on how rewarding it is to welcome students back to the academy and hear about the next phase of their lives beyond Buckler’s Mead.

-Mark Lawrence, Deputy Headteacher said “This is always a fantastic evening, it is great to see the students return to collect their certificates and awards and to have the opportunity to once again wish them well for the future.
-It is special for the teachers to hear the stories of what the students have moved onto next”.
+Mark Lawrence, Assistant Headteacher (Deputy Headteacher) said “This is always a fantastic evening, it is great to see the students return to collect their certificates and awards and to have the opportunity to once again wish them well for the future.
+It is special for the teachers to hear the stories of what the students have moved onto next.”.

 Buckler’s Mead was awarded the much sought after “Investors in Careers” award back in 2015, demonstrating our commitment to the teaching and promotion of careers across the academy both within lessons and by a varied and extensive extra-curricular programme.
 We are now working towards our reassessment by publicly restating that commitment and demonstrating how we continually strive to improve the careers and opportunities available to our students.
 For more information, please contact Mrs Rachael Howe.